 Saying no to those areas in my life has freed me up to not only rest more but to also enjoy this season with my family.
 I know my little ones won’t be little for much longer so I want to soak up as much during this time as I can.

 Saying NO to some things truly helps to say YES to the most important things.
-And for now rest, grace and my family is where I am pouring most of my focus onto.
+And for now, rest, grace and my family are where I am pouring most of my focus onto.

 What are you saying NO to today that is freeing you up to say YES to something better?

 Planning for an intentional summer is a great investment into your family!Join the community of over 6,500+ women who are learning how to prioritize their home life while nurturing a thriving faith with a little bit of encouragement delivered weekly to your inbox -- plus download this 16-page printable pack to help you design the best summer ever!